Animal Forensics: Non-accidental injury

 This course will serve as an introduction to non-accidental injury investigation and documentation.

-This course will help you recognise non-accidental injury in animal victims, explore the role of the veterinary team in recognising and responding to suspected non-accidental injury, and encourage you to put your new knowledge to work as you investigate scenes of suspected non-accidental injury.
+This course will help you recognize non-accidental injury in animal victims, explore the role of the veterinary team in recognizing and responding to suspected non-accidental injury, and encourage you to put your new knowledge to work as you investigate scenes of suspected non‑accidental injury.

 This course is open to any professional involved in the investigation of crimes against animals, including veterinarians, veterinary technicians, animal control officers, non-governmental animal welfare organisation officers, wildlife and conservation officials and law enforcement officers.